justinfreitag/disruption-field-codex/README.md

 - [`scripted-opposition-roles.md`](strategy/scripted-opposition-roles.md) — Predefined antagonist roles used to provoke and shape emotional response.
 - [`strategic-ideological-conditioning.md`](strategy/strategic-ideological-conditioning.md) — Reinforcement of rigid ideology through selective grooming and narrative control.
 - [`symbolic-anchor-targets.md`](strategy/symbolic-anchor-targets.md) — Designating individuals as narrative load-bearers in the symbolic war field.
+- `group-formation-timelines.md` — Documents the developmental stages of disruption field actors, from early behavioral shaping to leadership conditioning and opportunistic recruitment.

 ### `fields/`
 - [`perceptual-field-distortion.md`](fields/perceptual-field-distortion.md) — Subtle warping of perception to shape how symbols or threats are interpreted.